rodrigopavezi/my-favourite-streamers/README.md

 # My Favourite Streamer

-This is an app to streams and events from your favourite twitch streamers.
+This is an app to show streams and events from your favourite twitch streamers.
 [DEMO HERE](https://my-favourite-streamers.firebaseapp.com/)

 ![alt text](https://github.com/rodrigopavezi/my-favourite-streamers/blob/master/preview.png "preview")